016172/016172.github.io/MarketWatch/readme.txt

 MarketWatch is a program that analyses the stock market and draws conclusions on the previous history of the stock.

 Program is written in Java.
+The program, in is initial form, will use JavaFX for GUI.

 Release date: To be announced.